2023 Kazakh legislative election: 2022 amendments

-Following constitutional changes as a result of the 2022 referendum, the number of seats in the Mäjilis were reduced from 107 to 98 (due to the abolition of the previous nine-seat quota that was reserved to the Assembly of People of Kazakhstan), leaving all the remaining seats to be elected through mixed-member majoritarian representation for the first time since 2004.
+Following constitutional changes as a result of the 2022 referendum, the number of seats in the Mäjilis was reduced from 107 to 98 (due to the abolition of the previous nine-seat quota that was reserved to the Assembly of People of Kazakhstan), leaving all the remaining seats to be elected through mixed-member majoritarian representation for the first time since 2004.

 Under the new electoral system, the Mäjilis (consisting of total 98 deputies) is divided into the following methods of election: 70% (69 deputies) from closed list party-list proportional representation allocated using the largest remainder method and 30% (29 deputies) from single-member districts that use the first-past-the-post voting (FPTP) method.

 Electoral and party-list quota

-Under the Kazakh law, a series of legal quotas are mandated regarding to the political party's overall performance in the election and its electoral list of candidates.
+Under Kazakh law, a series of legal quotas are mandated regardingthe political party's overall performance in the election and its electoral list of candidates.

-Article 97-1 of the Constitutional Law "On Elections" establishes a minimum of 5% electoral threshold (previously reduced from 7% in 2021) for a party to earn proportional representational seats in the Mäjilis.
+Article 97-1 of the Constitutional Law "On Elections" establishes a minimum 5% electoral threshold (previously reduced from 7% in 2021) for a party to earn proportional representational seats in the Mäjilis.
 If only one party obtains at least 5% of the proportional vote share, then the party that received the next largest number of votes and hadn't overcome the electoral barrier is allowed to receive at least two mandates.

 Since the 2021 election, a mandatory fixed share of political representatives had been in place, which Article 89 of the Constitutional Law "On Elections" requires for parties to include at least 30% quota of women, young people (aged under 29), and disabled persons within their electoral lists.

 Electoral districts

-On 22 November 2022, the Central Election Commission (CEC) adopted a resolution in reestablishing electoral districts in Kazakhstan, upon which were previously dissolved in 2007 amendment, beginning on 1 January 2023 that would guarantee each region including cities of republican significance (Almaty, Astana, and Shymkent) a one representative seat, with all constituencies including no more than the 20% difference between the number of registered voters residing in them.
+On 22 November 2022, the Central Election Commission (CEC) adopted a resolution reestablishing electoral districts, which has been dissolved by a 2007 amendment, beginning on 1 January 2023 that would guarantee each region including cities of republican significance (Almaty, Astana, and Shymkent) one representative seat, with all constituencies including no more than the 20% difference between the number of registered voters residing in them.

-The list of boundaries of the newly formed 29 single-member districts were drawn up and published on 24 December 2022, with the city of Almaty and Turkistan Region having the most elected representatives due to their population sizes.
+The list of boundaries of the newly formed 29 single-member districts was drawn up and published on 24 December 2022, with the city of Almaty and Turkistan Region having the most elected representatives due to their population sizes.